fieldtrip/website/tutorial/source/opm_phantom.md

 {% include image src="/assets/img/tutorial/opm_phantom/figure6.png" width="600" %}

-For each of the PCA copmponents we di a grid search over all dipole positions within the sphere, which is then followed by a non-linear optimization during which the dipole drifts from the optimal 1 cm grid location to the actual location where the topographic error is minimal.
+For each of the PCA components we di a grid search over all dipole positions within the sphere, which is then followed by a non-linear optimization during which the dipole drifts from the optimal 1 cm grid location to the actual location where the topographic error is minimal.

     % the real heamodel for the magnetic dipole forward computations is an infinite empty space real_headmodel = [];